ankan2526/BookWormAI/README.md

   TAVILY_API_KEY="tavily_api_key"
   GOOGLE_API_KEY="google_api_key"
   ```
-- Get your Langsmith API Key from [LangSmith](https://www.langchain.com/langsmith "Visit LangSmith's website") and place it in .env file in place of your_api_key.
+- Get your Langsmith API Key from [LangSmith](https://www.langchain.com/langsmith "Visit LangSmith's website") and place it in .env file in place of langsmith_api_key.
+- Get your Tavily API Key from [Tavily](https://tavily.com/ "Visit Tavily's website") and place it in .env file in place of tavily_api_key.